 Our department recently became one of the first ten programs in the world to offer a procedure that allows DBS electrodes to be implanted with the patient asleep in an MRI scanner instead of awake in the operating room.
 Parkinson’s and dystonia patients may now undergo surgery without having a frame placed on their heads and without having to be awake.
 This new procedure is potentially appropriate for:

 - patients in which the subthalamic nucleus (STN) or globus pallidus (GPi) is the target

-- patients who are too dystonic to undergo awake surgery
+- patients who are too symptomatic to undergo awake surgery

 - patients who are too frightened or too anxious to undergo awake surgery

 - pediatric movement disorder patients

 See Clearpoint Neuro Intervention System demonstration video and patient story.

 How is asleep DBS different from awake DBS?